Stanley-Okwii/Tabbed-login/README.md

 - Mendix runtime returns no feedback about the existence of a username.
 This is by design.

 ##Typical Usage Scenario
 when creating a web application that needs authorized personel to access resources specific to them alone.

-##Features And Limitations
-- users can log in to web application.
-- users can register new users of the web application
-- users can also reset their passwords

 ##Dependencies
 - Mendix 6 Environment